How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 • 2-3 BJJ sessions

-• Add 1 gym session once comfortable with BJJ movement
+• Add 1 strength training session once comfortable with BJJ movement

 Best for: Beginners adapting to new movement, busy schedules, people prioritising consistency over rapid progress.